LauraBang22/cds-visual-exam/Assignments/Assignment2/README.md

                            random_state = 42,
                            verbose=True).fit(X_train_final, y_train)
 ```
 It gave an accuracy of 40%, which still is not great, but at least it is better than 31%.

+The training loss curve for the neural network looks pretty good, but it is hard to tell exactly how good the model actually is without also creating a validation loss curve.
+If we had both it would be easier to tell if the model either overfits or underfits, which would give a more accurate idea of how well the model actually works.